How to Liquefy Crystallized Honey and Best Way to Store It

-Honey is good to treat diaper rashes, stomach ulcers, burns, seasonal allergies (although the honey you are taking must be from the same area that you live to be useful in this way).
+Honey is good for treating diaper rashes, stomach ulcers, burns, and seasonal allergies (although the honey you are taking must be from the same area that you live to be useful in this way).
 Honey has long been known to help relieve sore throats when mixed with lemon juice.

 Honey comes in different flavors and colors

-The flowers the bees have gathered pollen will decide the flavor of your honey.
+The flowers the bees have gathered pollen will decide your honey’s flavor.
 Honey made from pollen gathered from clover will taste different from honey made with the pollen of wildflowers.
 It will also affect its color.

 Honey never spoils

 You never have to throw honey out—even it has become crystallized.
 Honey was found in King Tut’s tomb that was still good to eat.

 Organic honey can be effective against acne—and a lot cheaper than those high-priced drugstore cleansers and creams.
 Spoon some honey into your hands, hold for a few seconds to get it nice and warm, and coat the problem area.
 Wait at least five minutes, and rinse with a soft, warm washcloth.
 In no time, you are likely to see the difference.

 Plagued by dry skin, fine lines, and wrinkles?
 Apply honey to your dry wrinkled skin, leave on for 30 minutes and gently wash away with warm water.
 Honey may soon become your best friend.